- Training & Events

 So quite by accident, it seems, I began a career of helping companies do these things better.

 I claim some small successes on my resume, at least in individual factories where I worked.
-But wouldn’t you think with all the improvements our industrial society has made, and with progressive publications like Reliable Plant, that we would have evolved to a better place?
+But wouldn’t you think with all the improvements our industrial society has made that we would have evolved to a better place?

 My work recently took me back to some of the factories of a company I worked with long ago.